mohitmaikhuri03/TerraformCI/poc.md

 ### Why should I run terraform fmt?
 Running terraform fmt ensures consistent formatting, making it easier to read and maintain the code.

-### What happens if Checkov fails in CI/CD?
+### What happens if Checkov fails in CI?
 If Checkov fails, it indicates potential security issues.
 You should fix the reported vulnerabilities before proceeding with deployment.

 ### How does infracost help in Terraform CI?
-infracost helps estimate cloud resource costs before deployment, aiding in budget planning and cost optimization.
+Infracost helps estimate cloud resource costs before deployment, aiding in budget planning and cost optimization.

 ## Conclusion
 Terraform Module CI/CD workflow ensures infrastructure code is tested, validated, and optimized before deployment.
 It enforces best practices, improves security, and enhances collaboration through automation.
 By integrating tools like TFLint for code linting, Checkov for security checks, and Infracost for cost estimation, this approach minimizes risks and streamlines infrastructure management.
 The modular design of the pipeline makes it scalable, maintainable, and adaptable for future improvements.